+4.1 CAMAC OPERATION

 The modular crate system we used was Weiner FASTCAMAC compliant CAMAC.
 The CCUSB crate has an integrated high speed USB which allowed us to plug it into our computer.
 Also included is a data way display with additional LEDs for the controller.
 The USB port allows all necessary system information for debugging, hardware control, and monitoring.